Experience

 Monroy, M., & Keltner, D. (2022).
 Awe as a pathway to mental and physical health.
 Perspectives on Psychological Science, 18(2), 309–320. https://doi.org/10.1177/17456916221094856

-#therapeutichorticulture #horticulturaltherapy #permaculture2 weeks ago
+#therapeutichorticulture #horticulturaltherapy #permaculture1 month ago

 Growing for sustenance - cultivating plants that feed and fill us.
 Tapioca and sweet potato are not sexy plants that get featured often on social media but these essential crops in southeast Asia are responsible for numerous local dishes - staples, fibre, breakfast, and even dessert.
 Today we harvest and work some muscles!

-#therapeutichorticulture #horticultureforhealth #ediblegardening #permaculture3 weeks ago
+#therapeutichorticulture #horticultureforhealth #ediblegardening #permaculture1 month ago

 In our gardens, we are happy to see holes in our leaves because that means our pollinators are growing in numbers 💚🥰